 However, with the forces working against such a recovery, and with the lapse of time, the oncoming winter and all of the attendant factors involved, a certain material support from us can have an effect far beyond the actual extent of that support.
-Therefore, our contributions should enable their effort to gain considerable momentum,
+Therefore, our contributions should enable their effort to gain considerable momentum, until it begins to take care of itself.

-Mr. Smith.
+Mr. SMITH.
 The thing that troubles me is this, Mr. Secretary: We know that coal is a vitally important commodity.
 We know that foodstuffs are very, very important.
 We know that steel is very, very important.
 Now there are no greater deposits of coal in the world than in England, Germany, and the Ruhr area.
 France can produce food if we can make the farmers work.
 We can do the same with steel, but in some way or other, the production has fallen down there because those who produce are not willing to do so.